The Mills at Jersey Gardens: History

 A direct exit to the facility was constructed, allowing drivers direct access to the mall from the New Jersey Turnpike without driving through local Elizabeth streets.
 The developer covered the $130 million cost of bonds for the overpass and ramps through property tax payments.

-The mall was featured in "A Loser Presents", the February 16, 2012 episode of the TruTV series Impractical Jokers.

 Century 21's Mills at Jersey Gardens location closed by October 5, 2020, after the department store had filed for bankruptcy.

+Round 1 Bowling & Arcade opened at the site of the former Bed Bath & Beyond on March 1, 2025.